This post may contain affiliate links. Only affiliates for products/services we believe in appear on this site.

 83. Set Aside Time To Shoot For Yourself

-Go to the farmers market, pick out ingredients that intrigue you, go home and give yourself an assignment.
-Keep a collection of photos from other photographers that you admire and try to recreate these images with special attention paid to the mood and lighting in these photos. ~ Jenny
+Go to the farmer’s market, pick out ingredients that intrigue you, go home and give yourself an assignment.
+Keep a collection of photos from other photographers that you admire and try to recreate these images with special attention paid to the mood and lighting in these photos ~ Jenny, Hello My Dumpling

 84. Imperfection is Also Beautiful